Inhuman Kiss: Plot

-The film starts with four children Jerd, Sai, Noi and Ting.
-They go to the forest to play hide and seek.
-Noi and Sai decide to hide inside the house that supposedly contains the spirit of a Krasue that protects the forest.
-Sai encounters a krasue inside the box she decides to hide in.
+Four children - Jerd, Sai, Noi and Ting - play hide and seek in the forest at night.
+Noi and Sai hide inside the house rumored to contain the spirit of a Krasue that protects the forest.
+Sai encounters a krasue inside a wooden box.

-The scene is fast forwarded to the time when the four friends are in their teens.
-Sai and Jerd are in Thailand while Noi is in Bangkok pursuing his medical training.
-It is the time of World War II and all the nurses in Thailand have gone to Bangkok to care for the wounded which is why Sai goes to the local hospital to nurse the wounded.
-Jerd has a crush on her which is obvious to everyone except her.
+Years later, Sai and Jerd stay in the countryside, while Noi is in Bangkok for his medical training.
+It is the time of World War II, and all the professional nurses have gone to Bangkok to care for the wounded, leaving teenagers like Sai help out at the local hospital.
+Jerd has a crush on Sai, to which she is obvious.

 She meets Noi at the forest and reunites with him.
 A new love is rekindled between them.
 It is revealed that Noi and the tribe in his hometown have come to Sai's village to hunt down a krasue.
 The tribe leader tells everyone about how a female krasue can turn a female human into a krasue too while a male krasue (krahang) experiences severe pain in the initial stages of being a krahang where there is a high chance that a krasue can devour his guts.

 She starts to see blood stains on her bed everyday which only gets bigger and darker with days.
 One day, she screeches in pain and sees her head detached from her body, flying in the air.
 She has turned into a krasue.
 She goes outside her house to catch prey and eat.
 After getting enough meat, she returns to her human form.
 Noi who witnesses this helps Sai get meat which makes them get closer.
 As a result of this Sai starts to ignore Jerd.